Development - Contributing¶

 There's a Dockerfile

-and a a Docker Compose file compose.yaml
+and a Docker Compose file compose.yaml

 at ./scripts/docker/